Regina A. Quick Center for the Arts: Open VISIONS Forum

 The Quick Center for the Art is home to the Open VISIONS Forum, a public outreach program of the University College engaging the 'life of the mind' with the Connecticut community.
-Its Mission is to integrate the academic perspective of the university's students and faculty with the wide general interests of our regional audience.
-Through an ongoing series of lively and informative lectures, these 'public conversations' present eminent opinion-makers, artists, authors, learned contributors to the humanities and sciences and civic and political commentators to engage the audience with topical issues facing a global and national agenda.
+Its mission is to integrate the academic perspective of the university's students and faculty with the wide general interests of the local regional audience.
+Through an ongoing series of informative lectures, these 'public conversations' present eminent opinion-makers, artists, authors, and learned contributors to the humanities and sciences and civic and political commentators to engage audiences with topical issues facing a global and national agenda.

 The 2007-2008 season is highlighted by two-time Pulitzer Prize-winning historian David McCullough and prize-winning NBC Nightly News anchor Brian Williams.
 Past guest speakers have included former prime minister of Pakistan Benazir Bhutto; documentary filmmaker Ken Burns; Forbes CEO and former presidential candidate Steve Forbes; former U.S. Ambassador to the United Nations Richard Holbrooke; United States Poet Laureate Robert Pinsky; Broadway legend Stephen Sondheim; and former hostage and author Terry Waite; and Emmy-winning broadcast journalist Bill O'Reilly.